jlsuarezs/MBPlacePickerController/README.md

 Search
 ---
 Search is included for free in 2.2.0.
 You can turn it on and off by setting the `showSearch` property of the `MBPlacePickerController`.
 The default value is `YES`.

+A note about app extensions & watchOS 1:
+---

+If you want the place picker's cached location to be visible to your app extensions, set the `defaultsSuiteName` property on the place picker to match whatever your app group id is.
+This only works for watchOS 1.0.
+Watch OS 2 doesn't support shared `NSUserDefaults` so this doesn't apply.

 License
 ---